 Every person is exposed to external radiation from natural background radiation sources every day of their lives.
 Natural background sources of external radiation include cosmic rays (and the external radiation from the interactions of cosmic rays with the atmosphere) and naturally occurring radioactive materials in the earth (soil, rocks, building materials, etc.).
 External radiation produces an external exposure rate that is often expressed in units of microroentgen per hour (μ R/hr).
 The external exposure rate from natural background radiation sources varies with altitude, latitude, and the natural radionuclide content of soil, rocks, building materials, etc. In the United States, the external exposure rate from natural background radiation varies from less than approximately 3 μ R/hr to well over 20 μ R/hr (Myrick 1981).
-In Louisiana, the nominal external exposure rate from natural background radiation sources has a range from less than 5 μ R/hr to over 14 μ R/hr (Beck 1986).
+In Louisiana, the nominal external exposure rate from natural background radiation varies from less than 14 μ R/hr (Beck 1986).